-(vi) Provide both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal 2024 complaint, including the evidence upon which the recipient does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
-Prior to completion of the investigative report, the recipient must send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties must have at least 10 days to submit a written response, which the investigator will consider prior to completion of the investigative report.
-The recipient must make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination . . ."
+(vi) Provide both parties an equal opportunity to inspect and review any evidence (n) Provide both parties an equia opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal 2024 complaint, including the evidence upon which the recipient does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
+Prior to completion of the investigative report, the recipient must send to each party and the party's arbition; if must be addresse while it is inspection and review in an electronic to completion of the investigative report, the recipient must send to each party and its party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties must have at least 10 days to submit a written response, which the investigator will consider prior to completion of the investigative report.
+The recipient must make all such evidence subject to the parties' inspection an review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination . . ."